Digestibility assessment: PDCAAS / DIAAS + digestibility kinetics

 - Innovative protein extracts from new sources (microalgae, insects, legumes)

-Scientific, regulatory and industrial issues
+Scientific, regulatory and industrial challenges

 - Economic efficiency : improving protein conversion in animal nutrition.